 We constructed evidence tables showing the study characteristics, quality ratings, and results for all included studies.
-Poor-quality studies would usually be excluded from evidence tables, but we included them to ensure that the subcommittee is familiar with their limitations.
+Poor-quality studies would usually be excluded from evidence tables, but we included them to ensure that users of this report are familiar with their limitations.